boifromangye/boifromangye/README.md

 ### 안녕 👋🏻

 👀 interested in 📸 and 🖥.
-💻 learning Computer Engineering at KPU in ROK.
+💻 learning Computer Engineering at TUKorea in ROK.
 ⚽️ MADRIDISTA and goalkeeper player.
 🎧 listening to hip-hop, rock, R&B and BLACKPINK.
 ⚾️ big fan of SamsungLions and NewyorkYankees.
-💪 working out errday.
+📣 speaking Korean, English and Español.

 ### Show U what I got ⭐️
 <img src="https://img.shields.io/badge/Swift-red?style=flat-square&logo=Swift&logoColor=white"/></a>